The History of the Freistadt Alte Kameraden Band

 Alte Kameraden has entertained audiences around the globe with traditional German marches and polkas, top Oktoberfest songs and still includes the American patriotic melodies that were played by the “Victory Band”.
 Each member of the band is passionate about continuing the traditions and history of “The Freistadt Alte Kameraden Band” for as long as audiences gather to listen!

-I got to be a Band Groupie at Germanfest 2016… they really are a great bunch of guys!
+I got to be a Band Groupie at Germanfest 2016 and 2018… they really are a great bunch of guys!

 At German Fest Milwaukee, the Alte Kameraden play a song called “Gloria”.
 The trumpets go out into the audience and play ON THE TABLES (my mother would be shocked), and people stuff money into their socks (think Chippendale’s, but with Lederhosen, and less skin).
 The money they collect all goes to kids.
 Read more about that here–> Glorious Generosity!

 Want to find out more about the Alte Kameraden?